celery/celery/docs/userguide/executing.rst

 =================

-The ETA (estimated time of arrival) lets you set a specific date and time that is the earliest time at which your task will execute. ``countdown`` is a shortcut to set this by seconds in the future.
+The ETA (estimated time of arrival) lets you set a specific date and time that is the earliest time at which your task will be executed.  ``countdown`` is a shortcut to set eta by seconds into the future.

 .. code-block:: python